 We are pleased to echo NVIDIA’s announcement for CUDA 10.1 today, and are particularly excited about CUDA 10.1’s continued compatibility for Visual Studio.
 CUDA 10.1 will work with RC, RTW and future updates of Visual Studio 2019.
+To stay committed to our promise for a Pain-free upgrade to any version of Visual Studio 2017 that also carries forward to Visual Studio 2019,

 This post was written by Olga Arkhipova and Xiang Fan